MattiHyyppa/Self-monitoring-app/README.md

 ```
 The app runs on port `7777`.

-## Installing dependencies and running locally
+## Installing dependencies and running (without Docker)

 ### Prerequisites
 - Install [Deno](https://deno.land/)
 - The project uses a PostgreSQL database.
-An easy way for setting up a database is [ElephantSQL](https://www.elephantsql.com/).
+An easy way for setting up a free development database is [ElephantSQL](https://www.elephantsql.com/).
 - Copy the contents of `database/createTables.sql`.
 The file contains the necessary CREATE TABLE commands for setting up the database.
 Run the commands to a PostgreSQL database.
 - IMPORTANT: To run locally, create .env file in the project's root directory.
 The file should contain the following lines.
 Append each row in .env file with your PostgreSQL database credentials.
 ```